-We recommend keeping your bread well-wrapped in beeswax wrap or foil and then placing it in a sealed container.
-Bread can be kept on the counter for two days and the remainder should be sliced, wrapped, and frozen. *Love* tip: double-wrap bread in a reusable plastic bag in the freezer or double-wrapped to keep bread safe from freezer burn.
-And this way, you can make a toast whenever you desire!
+The bags your breads come in are lined with a PLA coating.
+Bread can be kept on the counter for two days and the remainder should be sliced, wrapped, and frozen.
+Double-wrap bread in a reusable plastic bag in the freezer to keep bread safe from freezer burn.
+And this way, you can make a toast whenever you desire.

-All of our ingredients are gluten-free but we bake in a kitchen that also processes wheat.
+All of our ingredients are gluten-free but some of our regional grains are processed in a shared facility.
+We bake in a shared kitchen that also processes wheat.
 Therefore we cannot guarantee that there is no contact with wheat.
 Please proceed with caution for your personal sensitivity.

 Currently we use raw honey in the first stage of fermentation for the sourdough starter.
 (For vegans who do not consume honey we offer other products that are clearly marked).
 There is no dairy used in any of the products.